bazelbuild/continuous-integration/docs/init.md

       Private and public SSH keys for pushing to github for syncing the gerrit repository and the GitHub repository.
-You can generate it by SSH into the jenkins slave and typing `ssh-keygen -t rsa -b 4096 -C "noreply@bazel.io" -N '' -f /volumes/secrets/github_id_rsa`.
+You can generate it by SSH into the node and typing `ssh-keygen -t rsa -b 4096 -C "noreply@bazel.io" -N '' -f /volumes/secrets/github_id_rsa`.
 You must add the public key to the list of deploy keys of all repositories to sync (i.e.,